UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Experiment

 \subsection{Results and Comparison}

-Table~\ref{table:perf_div2k} compares the performances of MetaSR~\cite{metasr}, LIIF~\cite{liif} with our \mname{} under different resolution scales on DIV2K.
-We have noticed that our model's PSNR results are consistently higher than MetaSR and LIIF using both encoders and on all scales.
-We have also noticed that these increments are maximized around scale $\times 3$ to $\times 12$, reach a bold 0.05.
-We guess that the magnitude of improvement is more quickly saturated at extreme scales when too much or too little LR information is provided.
+Table~\ref{table:perf_div2k} compares the performances of MetaSR~\cite{metasr}, LIIF~\cite{liif} with our \mname{} under different upsampling scales on DIV2K.
+We notice that our model's PSNR results are consistently higher than MetaSR and LIIF using both encoders and on all scales.
+We also notice that these increments are maximized around scale $\times 3$ to $\times 12$, reach a bold 0.05 in PSNR.
+On the other hand, the PSNR increments are not so obvious at extreme scales when we provide either too much or too little LR information to the model.

-In Table~\ref{table:perf_benchmarkds}, we also compare \mname{} with other methods on 5 standard benchmark datasets: Set5~\cite{set5}, Set14~\cite{set14}, B100~\cite{b100}, Urban100~\cite{urban100} and Manga109~\cite{manga109}.
-Again, we have proved the supreme of our \mname{} by surpassing both RDN and LIIF in most of our experiments.
+In Table~\ref{table:perf_benchmarkds}, we also compare \mname{} with prior works on five standard benchmark datasets: Set5~\cite{set5}, Set14~\cite{set14}, B100~\cite{b100}, Urban100~\cite{urban100} and Manga109~\cite{manga109}.
+Similar to DIV2K, we demonstrate that \mname{} is a better solution by surpassing both RDN and LIIF in most of our experiment schemes.
 Specifically, on large datasets (\eg B100, Urban100, and Manga109) with scales larger than 2, our model surpasses RDN and LIIF in all experiments, even that RDN was trained one dedicated model for each scale.

 Lastly, we show the qualitative comparisons between LIIF and \mname{}.
-As shown in Figure~\ref{fig:liif_vs_ours_detail}, despite it can interpolate images on extreme scales, LIIF is more likely to distort high-frequency patterns, downgrading its reliability on large scales.
-Our \mname{}, on the contrary, has been protected from these unwanted distortions by using spatial encoding and coordinate fusion.
-More examples of these comparisons can be found in Figure~\ref{fig:liif_vs_ours_large}.
+As shown in Figure~\ref{fig:liif_vs_ours_detail}, despite it can interpolate images on extreme scales, LIIF is more likely to distort high-frequency patterns and to generate images with low fidelity. with the help of both spatial encoding and coordinate fusion, the images generated by \mname{} are protected from these unwanted distortions.
+More examples can be found in Figure~\ref{fig:liif_vs_ours_large}.